Resources

 While terminating the hypothecation on your car, the RTO will issue a new RC.
 You can apply for a Smart Card RC by paying the prescribed fees.
 The RTO will issue the new RC Smart Card within the stipulated time frame.
 Ensure you get the revised or updated RC to make sure the title of the car is in your name and not hypothecated to the lender or the bank.

 Yes, it is important to terminate or remove hypothecation of a car if the loan has been paid in full to the lender.
 Once you have paid off the loan amount, ensure you procure the NOC from the bank stating that there is a nil balance or no balance of your loan.
 However, the NOC is not the end of the procedure.
+Also, note that the NOC is valid for 3 months from the issuance date.
 You need to get it terminated with the respective RTO.
 Submit the required documents to the RTO and the transport department will remove it and transfer the full title to the car owner.
 This ensures you are the complete owner of the car.

 Frequently Asked Questions About Hypothecation of a Car: